 Average mortgage rates in Washington State have steadily been decreasing over the past few months.
 In fact, rates went from 4.51% at the start of January 2019 and ended the year off at 3.74%.
 And rates are still on their way down.
-As of the second week of February 2019, mortgage rates are down to 3.28% for 30-year fixed-rate mortgages.
+As of the middle of May 2020, mortgage rates are down to 3.28% for 30-year fixed-rate mortgages.
 Those are just a few of the trends identified in the latest mortgage rates chart for Washington State and the nation as a whole.

 U.S. and Washington Mortgage Rate Chart

 The Freddie Mac survey includes the following loan types:

-During the week of February 6, 2020, the average rate for a 30-year fixed mortgage dipped to 3.45% from the previous week’s average of 3.51%.
-The other two loan categories tracked by Freddie Mac were also down a bit last week.
-The average rate for both a 15-year fixed mortgage and a five-year ARM are now 2.97% and 3.32%, respectively.
+During the week of May 14, 2020, the average rate for a 30-year fixed mortgage dipped to 3.28%.
+The other two loan categories tracked by Freddie Mac are also down from the same time last year.
+The average rate for both a 15-year fixed mortgage and a five-year ARM are now 2.72% and 3.18%, respectively.

 Rates Are Down Since Late 2018

 The mortgage rate trends we have seen so far in 2020 are actually on par with what economists and housing analysts were predicting.
 Last year, the general consensus was that U.S. and Washington mortgage rates would stay under 4.0%.
 As you can see from the rate chart above, this is on par with what has been happening so far.
 Experts predict mortgage rates will remain mostly stable throughout 2020.

 Granted, there are still a few month left in the year.
 So maybe we will see if there will be an increase in rates going forward.
 There is no way to know for sure.

 Forecast Predicts Lower Borrowing Costs